Ape vs. Monster: Release

 Ape vs. Monster was released on VOD on April 30, 2021.
 A DVD release by Greenfield Media followed on September 27, 2021.
 The film has only been released on Blu-ray in Germany.

 Reception

 Ape vs. Monster was received generally poorly, receiving 2.1/10 stars on IMDb.

-Sequel
+Sequels and spinoff

+Sequels

-A sequel, titled Ape vs. Mecha Ape, is scheduled to release on March 24, 2023.
+A sequel, titled Ape vs. Mecha Ape, was released on March 24, 2023.
 In it, the United States military creates a giant mechanical ape, but it escapes and wreaks havoc, leading them to release the captive Abraham to neutralize the threat before it destroys downtown Chicago.

+A second sequel, titled Ape x Mecha Ape: New World Order, was released on April 5, 2024.
+A mockbuster of Godzilla x Kong: The New Empire, it reveals the origin of the alien substance in Ape vs. Monster to be the blood of an extraterrestrial, Cthulhu-like creature named Kulalu; when a cult of high-ranking government officials cause Kulalu to awaken on Earth, Abraham must team up with Mecha Ape Mk.
+II in order to defeat it.

+Spinoff

+The creatures from Ape vs. Monster appear in the 2022 spinoff crossover film 2025 Armageddon alongside other creatures from films by The Asylum.